 EVEN-Y in addition to

-ODD-Z and the cell to include a mirror symmetry plane in the y-direction.
+ODD-Z and the cell to include an overall mirror symmetry plane in the -direction.

 eigenmode-source excites only a given mode: A (